MicrosoftDocs/edge-developer/microsoft-edge/webdriver-commands/screenshots.md

 ---
-description: This article contains information about the commands used for taking screenshots.
+description: Learn useful information about the commands used for taking screenshots  for the WebDriver API.
-title: Screenshots
+title: Webdriver commands: Screenshots - Microsoft Edge Development
 author: erikadoyle
 ---